- The Universal Credit full service areas

 - Claiming via the online account

-- Exemptions from the total household benefit cap
+- Tackling the cap on total household benefits

 - Have access to advice regarding any course-related question for 12 months after the course.